fariziluzman-DS/Essential/PD/README.md

 ### Cool !
 I want to try it myself !

-Be my guest, I already deployed it to the internet, all you have to do just scan this QR code
+Be my guest, I already deployed it to the internet, all you have to do is just scan this QR code

 ![F9](Images/project.png)